Frequently Asked Questions for Fall 2025 CS 189/289A

 I am waitlisted.
 What should I do?
 What are my chances of getting into this class?

-We will decide during the first couple weeks of courses about whether to expand the course.
-Please do not reach out to the instructors about getting off of the waitlist before then.
-If you are on the waitlist, you are expected to keep up with course material.
+The course is currently at its capacity due to the classroom size and the staff resources.
+Please do not reach out to the instructors about getting off the waitlist.
+If you are on the waitlist, you are expected to keep up with the course material in case spots open up in the course due to other students dropping the course.

 I have a Concurrent Enrollment Request that hasn’t been approved yet.
 What should I do?
 What are my chances of getting into this class?